 Data Analysis

 Data analysis allows you to make inferences from the survey data that can lead to insights or actions.
 Analysis is done by conducting operations on the data.
-A good survey–which asks about measurable, observable characteristics, activities and behaviors–will provide analyzable data.
-You can use statistical analysis to determine if comparisons or trends have statistical significance rather than being due to chance.
+A good survey–which asks about measurable, observable characteristics, activities and behaviors–provides analyzable data.
+Use statistical analysis to determine if comparisons or trends have statistical significance rather than being due to chance.

-Most likely, you will be conducting descriptive analysis, which summarizes and describes the important characteristics of the data set, mainly frequency, central tendency (averages, including mean, median and mode), and dispersion.
+Most likely, you will conduct descriptive analysis, which summarizes and describes the important characteristics of the data set, mainly frequency, central tendency (averages, including mean, median and mode), and dispersion.

 Cross-tabulation allows you to break out the data according to sub-groups within the survey population for comparison.
-For example, you may want to compare an engagement measure between students who live on or off campus.
 Also known as contingency tabulation, cross-tabulation is subject to tests of statistical significance including chi-square.
 Cross-tabs can be created in Excel using pivot tables.

-You will also want to analyze the textual data collected in any open-response questions.
 Whereas quantitative data answers the “what,” qualitative data enables you to dig into the “why” and “how.”
-The most quick and easy approach is to create a word cloud, an image made of words that illustrates the most frequently used terms.
+A word cloud is a quick and easy approach that uses an image, illustrating the most frequently used terms.
 More rigorous qualitative analysis methods include:

 • Content analysis: systematically analyzing a text to identify certain features or patterns.